Sustainable Agriculture & Food Systems Aotearoa

 The 22

-This 22-acre farm is located on the fertile soils of the Wairau plains in the Marlborough District, on the outskirts of Blenheim.
+This 22-acre farm is located on the fertile soils of the Wairau plains in the Marlborough District, on the outskirts of Blenheim, where the growing city-scape is pushing into farm land.
 Students work with a family-run enterprise in a peri-urban setting.
 Current land use is a mix of traditional seed crops (peas, garlic, pumpkins, and grain).
 Sheep are used for weed control and small-scale year round grazing in the orchard.
 With intergenerational succession, the family is looking to implement a holistic and regenerative approach to using the land.
 The guiding principles for the family are to model sustainable, agroecological, and ethical land use, to grow food for, and link with the urban food system, and to promote value-added products.
 The family is in the early stages of implementing a permaculture plan that incorporates existing infrastructure: an olive grove which has recently been restored, a woodlot, fruit trees and a greenhouse.
 Fig and nut trees have been planted.
 The family is keen for the farm to become a learning hub for sustainable food and living, through connected, place-based activities.
 This farm placement offers opportunities to be part of an exciting urban food system initiative in the early stages of growth.
 Students are part of scoping the directions of development of the farm, implementing strategies and monitoring long-term outcomes.

 Aside from the opportunity to develop practical, transferable skills, there are deeply layered components to the academic purpose of the farm placements (and other hands-on learning) in the SAFSA program.